nnnnicholas/juicebox-1155/README.md

-# Juicebox Project Cards
+# Juicebox Cards

-Juicebox Project Cards are a fun way to keep track of the health of your favorite Juicebox projects, right inside your own wallet!
-Project Cards are ERC-1155 NFT editions.
+Juicebox Cards are a fun way to keep track of the health of your favorite Juicebox projects, right inside your own wallet!
+Juicebox Cards are ERC-1155 NFT editions.
 Each project card corresponds to a specific project on the Juicebox Protocol.
-Project Cards display the same metadata as the canonical Juicebox Project NFT.
-Project cards display up-to-date treasury statistics for the corresponding project.
+Juicebox Cards display the same metadata as the canonical Juicebox Project NFT.
+Cards display up-to-date treasury statistics for the corresponding project.
 If project owners customize their project metadata, the project cards will automatically update accordingly.

 ## Live deployment
 Mainnet: https://etherscan.io/address/0xe601eae33a0109147a6f3cd5f81997233d42fedd